jeongwhanchoi/CarND-Traffic-Sign-Classifier/writeup.md

 The code for making predictions on my final model is located in the 22th cell of the Ipython notebook.

 For the first image, the model is relatively sure that this is a road work sign (probability of 0.49), and the image does contain a road work sign.
 The top five soft max probabilities were below.

+Wild animals crossing signs were the most accurate probability (99.78%).

 |              True image               |                         Predictions                          |  Comment  |
 | :-----------------------------------: | :----------------------------------------------------------: | :-------: |